bsurmanski/wlc/README.md

 ### "use gc"
 garbage collection on classes created within this module

+### "use threadlocal"
+variables in scope will be threadlocal by default. maybe have a keyword 'threadshared' (maybe 'tshared' or 'shared') to allow a variable to then default to share between threads

+### "use zero"
+zero out all variables on allocation

 ### embedded code
 allow for embedding different languages with an 'embed' keyword. for example: